 Human rights

 Why human rights matters

 Our conduct – in our own business and through our business relationships across our value chain – has the potential to impact society, both positively and negatively.
 Our recognition of this is closely connected to our purpose: “Improving life for all by integrating the world”.
-Increasing regulation and stakeholder expectations relating to human rights also confirm that this is an area where Maersk can and should take a lead.
+Increasing regulation and stakeholder expectations relating to human rights also confirm that this is an area where Maersk can and should take active responsibility.

 Many of our ESG commitments touch on human rights: from our actions on climate change and supply chain sustainability, to the way we use data and build and recycle our vessels.
 Human rights perspectives inform and guide several categories in our ESG strategy and governance approach.
-It is also an ESG category in its own right, ensuring we have the right level of engagement and oversight.

 Our ambition

-We will continue to align our business practices with the UN Guiding Principles on Business and Human Rights and ensure that human rights considerations are integrated into our due diligence processes and ESG governance mechanisms.
+We continue to align our business practices with the UN Guiding Principles on Business and Human Rights and ensure that human rights considerations are integrated into our due diligence processes and ESG governance mechanisms.

+Human rights